The Shift from Classical Thinking to Quantum Thinking

 What Is Quantum Thinking?

 Our guide is going to cover some fairly complex topics in short order.
 But we need to start with the big question right away: what, exactly, is quantum thinking?

-Here’s the good news: while the world of quantum physics can be very difficult to understand, quantum thinking is quite simple.
+Here’s the good news: while the world of quantum physics can be very difficult to understand, becoming a quantum thinker is quite simple.
 In fact, this type of thinking is simply your ability to consider something (such as a problem you are facing) from all possible sides.